-The Fund seeks long-term capital growth by investing primarily in U.S. equities of any size, either directly or by investing in other investment funds.
-The Fund uses a growth style of investing.
+The Fund seeks long-term capital growth by investing primarily in a broad range of global equities of developed markets, but may also from time to time invest in emerging markets.
+The Fund pursues this objective by investing in securities directly and/or by investing in other investment funds.
+The Fund uses a company-focused investment style.